Malay sponge cake

-The historical boost of Malay sponge cake
+History and development

 There are three main hypotheses about Malay sponge cake's area of origin.
 The first one is that Malay sponge cake comes from Guangdong in China and was then brought to Malaysia through the second Chinese immigration wave in Malaya history during the British-ruled period.
 The second hypothesis is that Malay sponge cake has developed from a British dessert and was then taken back to China by Chinese immigration.
 The third hypothesis is that Malay sponge cake was developed from Castile cake, which was brought by Portuguese sailors to the Nanyang region and then back to China by an early immigrant from Guangdong province.

 From Guangdong to Malaysia

 From the early 1930s, thousands of Chinese immigrants came to Malaya during the British-ruled period while trying to escape the poverty in China.
 This was the second Chinese immigration wave in Malaya history and was also considered the most enormous influx of immigration to Malaysia.
 Most of the Chinese immigration during that time came from Fujian and Guangdong provinces in the south-east coast of China.
 This largest immigration population brought with it various languages and cultures, such as Cantonese and Cantonese cuisine, into Malaysia and thus laid the foundation for the cultural diversity of Malaysia today.
 Malaysia today is a multicultural country, and their food culture is deeply influenced by multiculturalism.
 Malaysian cuisines are diverse and include features brought by immigrants from different countries.
 In Malaysia, tourists can find various foods from all over the world, and Chinese food is probably most varied in Malaysia.
 Malay sponge cake and other foods, such as Bah Kut Teh, are also popular in Malaysia.
 Therefore, it is reasonable to consider that Malay sponge cake came from Guangdong in China and was then brought to Malaysia.